c0depool/c0depool-blog/app/_posts/2024-02-20-beginners-guide-to-self-hosting.md

 Congratulations on self-hosting Nextcloud and exposing it to internet!
 Check out this [awesome list](https://github.com/awesome-selfhosted/awesome-selfhosted) of self hosted services for inspiration on what to host next.

 Thank you for reading, please share your feedback in the comments.
-Peace ✌️
+Peace. ✌️